Skip to content

 Sometimes the document says 6 rai but the seller actually owns 5.7 rai (encroachment by a neighbour years ago, never resolved).
 The buyer either pays for 5.7 rai or insists the seller resolve the boundary before sale.

-Right Way performs GPS verification on every Chanote we list.
-Any discrepancy over 2% is documented in the property's data sheet.
+Right Way performs GPS verification on every Chanote we list, and any material discrepancy between the document and the survey is documented in the property's data sheet.

 Ownership structures